luanillust/luanillustrates/_posts/2018-01-06-Yokohama-Some-Noods.md

 	</div>
 </div>

 With time back on our side, we explored the rest of the museum.
 There are a lot of wonderful exhibits dotted around the beautifully modern space, especially the chronological noodle gallery.
-Of course, we couldn’t leave without visiting the gift store.
-There was a fair amount of worthy and well-priced offerings.
-I just wish there was more <sup><sup>for me to buy</sup></sup>.
+And of course, we couldn’t leave without visiting the gift store.
+It's well priced and there was a decent selection available.

 <div class="imageset">
 	<img src="{{ baseurl }}/assets/luantics/P018/P018JPND2135.jpg" alt="Cup Noodles park slide for the children"/>
-	<em><sup>As fun as it looks, it was for children...</sup></em>
+	<sup>As fun as it looks, it's for <em>children...</em></sup>
 	<img src="{{ baseurl }}/assets/luantics/P018/P018JPND2136.jpg" alt="entrance to the noodle gallery exhibit"/>
 	<img src="{{ baseurl }}/assets/luantics/P018/P018JPND2137.jpg" alt="cup noodles or packet noodles, the wall has it all"/>
 	<img src="{{ baseurl }}/assets/luantics/P018/P018JPND2138.jpg" alt="top to bottom, the glass wall is full of instant noodles"/>